1Px-Vision/Generative-AI/Lightweight Fine-Tuning-Project/README.md

 * Perform parameter-efficient fine tuning using the pre-trained model
 * Perform inference using the fine-tuned model and compare its performance to the original model

+## Dataset Description
+The dataset contains two columns:

+* **tweet:** Each row contains the text of a tweet that originally included an emoji, but the emoji has been removed.
+* **emoji:** Each row provides the name of the emoji that corresponds to the text in the tweet column.